Enjoy the taste of autumn! 5 recipes packed with mushrooms

 Mushroom pasta

-This pasta is perfect for autumn, with plenty of mushrooms such as maitake mushrooms and shimeji mushrooms.
-You can use about the type and amount of mushrooms you use, but you can enjoy the difference in texture with several types.
-The seasoning is simple to highlight the umami flavor of the mushrooms.
+This pasta is perfect for autumn, as it uses plenty of mushrooms, including maitake and shimeji.
+The types and amounts of mushrooms you use can be arbitrary, but using several types will allow you to enjoy different textures.
+The seasoning is simple to bring out the umami of the mushrooms

 2. Maitake mushrooms and tilefish baked in foil